Fujifilm X-E3 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the X-E3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-E3 and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the X-E3 followed on from the Fujifilm X-E2S.
+The X-E3 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Panasonic GH5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.